kokmingchoy/TISC21/Level_3/README.md

 ![image](https://user-images.githubusercontent.com/82754379/140601020-3892343b-fd1c-458f-904d-8d604bad40b1.png)

-It appears that code in `a.exe` was extracting specific content from `2.txt` based on some algorithm, which I suspected was related to the supplied filename.
+It appears that code in `a.exe` was extracting specific content from `2.txt` based on some algorithm.

 <br><br>

 ---